neurobagel/documentation/docs/getting_started.md

     ```bash
     NB_API_QUERY_URL=http://XX.XX.XX.XX
     ```
-    with the address for the machine you are going to deploy Neurobagel on.
+    with the address of the machine you are going to deploy Neurobagel on.

     - If you are deploying Neurobagel **for yourself** or just to try things out locally, you can use: `NB_API_QUERY_URL=http://localhost:8080`